weaavver/Sysfetch/README.md

+YOU NEED TO USE

+sudo visudo

+then add this line inside the text file

-YOU NEED TO USE sudo visudo username ALL=(ALL) NOPASSWD: ALL or atleast whitelist the app on sudos because without it major functionalities won't work.
+username ALL=(ALL) NOPASSWD: ALL

+or atleast whitelist the app on sudos because without it major functionalities won't work.

 Sys-fetch GOALS: